UrbanAnalyst/dodgr/cran-comments.md

   automated queries.
 The URL is nevertheless valid.
 * "GNU make is a SystemRequirements", which is unavoidable because of the need to remove compiled object files in src sub-directories.

+The submission also fails on win-builder R 3.5.3 (old-rel)with a fail on install because "Error : package 'osmdata' was installed by an R version with different internals; it needs to be reinstalled for use with this R version".

 ## Test environments